 During your job hunting in Germany, you may need to provide your expected salary in the job application.
 Here is the problem: If you put too high, you are afraid that you will scare away your potential employer and may not even get to the interview round.
 If you put too low, it may give the impression that you are not a valuable resource.
 Besides, nobody wants to be underpaid.
 That is why it is important to know the level of salary in Germany for your field.

-Common types of compensation in Germany
+Salary in Germany: Common types of compensation

 Your salary in Germany can consist of different compensation types.
 Let’s take a look at some common compensation types.
 The below components are mostly applicable for a full-time office job.

-Base salary is normally the biggest component of your salary in Germany.
+Base salary is normally the biggest component of your compensation in Germany.
 It is the fixed part of your salary.
 You are going to get this fixed amount per month, regardless of your performance.
 The higher the base salary, the more secure is your income.
-If a company offers a salary increase each year, the percentage increase will be based on the base salary, instead of your total compensation.
+If a company in Germany offers a salary increase each year, the percentage increase will be based on the base salary, instead of your total compensation.

 Profit sharing is offered by some companies when a certain level of net profit is achieved.
-For example, if a company achieves x percent of annual net profit margin, everyone can get x percent profit sharing based on their base salary.
+For example, if a company in Germany achieves x percent of annual net profit margin, everyone can get x percent profit sharing based on their base salary.
 It means that you will have your base salary in Germany, plus this x percent on top as profit sharing.
 The aim is to bring commitment to the company and everyone works towards the same goal (to make as much profit as possible for the company!).

 Bonus is linked to your own performance.
 If the management thinks that you have a good performance, they may offer you a bonus.
 This is on top of your profit sharing and base salary in Germany.

-Stock or option to exercise stock
+Salary in Germany: Stock or option to exercise stock

 Some companies offer their stock or option to employees with good performance.
 Normally the stock will only be vested in a few years from now.
 It is a similar case for the option as well.
 You can only exercise it after a certain period of time.
 Like the profit sharing, the aim is to motivate the employees to grow the companies as much as possible.
 The higher the stock price, the more money the employee can get out from these stock and options.

-Beware of tax and health insurance
+Beware of tax and health insurance deducted from your salary in Germany

 You probably already heard about the high tax rate in Germany.
 Your gross and net salary in Germany can be very different.
 In most cases, the tax and health insurance amount is already deducted when you get your payslip (it can be different if you have a private insurance!).
-To give you an example: If you earn 50k EUR per year, you can estimate that around 60% of your gross salary amount will come to your bank account.
+To give you an example: If you earn 50k EUR per year in Germany, you can estimate that around 60% of your gross salary amount will come to your bank account.

 Yes, only 60%.
 The other 40% is used to pay for tax and health insurance.
 Note that the exact percentage depends on your tax class and salary level in Germany.
 You can check the “Gross to Net calculator” if you want an exact number.
 I still remember that I was so curious at the beginning in Germany and I asked my German friends how much they were paying for the health insurance monthly.
 And guess what, nobody knew the answer.
 That was really strange.
 How could someone not know how much they were paying!
 It was so important to know about it as they were paying this every month.